aglover/hoodoo/README.md

 (1 row)
 ```

-8. In a Postgres read replica setup, SQL writes flow into the primary and that new data is then automatically replicated to replicas.
-As their name implies, read replicas are designed for read-only traffic.
-This design is an example of horizontal scaling -- a database with heavy read-write traffic can be made more efficient by offloading some traffic to other instances.
-In this case, one or more read replicas can offload read traffic from a database thereby giving it some breathing room.
-You can see this in action by adding a record to the primary and then verifying it shows up in a replica.
+8. You can see Postgres replication in action by adding a record to the primary and then verifying it shows up in a replica.

 Shell into the primary (i.e. port `5432`) and add a new employee record: